If you are a citizen of the European Union, the European Economic Area, the Swiss Confederation,

 RENEWAL OF RESIDENCE PERMIT

-The University will assist you with visa renewal during your studies at ESDES.
+The staff will assist you with visa renewal during your studies at ESDES.

 If you need to renew your visa, you will need to make an appointment with the University’s International Relations Office within the last 2 months before the expiration of your visa.
 We will provide you with a list of supporting documents prior to your appointment.
 Once your application has been approved by our team, you will be given a personal appointment at the Préfecture du Rhône to renew your residence permit.

-If you need any more information regarding visa applications or renewals, please contact: Haike MARECHAL
+If you need any more information regarding visa applications or renewals or temporary resident permit after graduation (depneding on your home country), please contact: Haike MARECHAL